By Mel Lee-Smith

 Compare that to dogs at puppy mills, who receive very little (if any) veterinary care.
 When you choose to adopt, you can rest assured your dog received the care they needed, as well as a temperament test.

-We'll leave you with one last, slightly more practical benefit of adopting a dog: more money in your pocket!
-Many shelters cover the costs of vaccinations, spay/neuter, and microchipping.
-That adds up to $500 in savings on average, which means you just need to take care of basics like the adoption fee, dog food, and walking accessories.
+We'll leave you with a bonus benefit of adopting a dog: more money in your pocket!
+Many shelters cover the costs of vaccinations, spay/neuter, and microchipping, which adds up to $500 in savings on average.